vespa-engine/blog/_posts/2022-07-01-vespa-ai-database.md

 is one of the most [challenging problems in computing](https://blog.vespa.ai/the-hardest-problem-in-computing/).

 ## Vespa - The open-source AI Database
-Vespa, the open-source serving engine, specializes in making it easy for an any-sized organization to move AI inference computations online at scale without investing a significant amount of resources in building infrastructure and technology.
+Vespa, the open-source big data serving engine, specializes in making it easy for an any-sized organization to move AI inference computations online at scale without investing a significant amount of resources in building infrastructure and technology.
 Vespa is a distributed computation engine that can scale in any dimension.

 - [Scale elastically](https://docs.vespa.ai/en/elasticity.html) with data volume  - handling [billion scale](https://blog.vespa.ai/vespa-hybrid-billion-scale-vector-search/)